Category Archives: Religion & Philosophy

 The voice announced, “I am God.”
 For Jerry Martin, that encounter began a personal, intellectual, and spiritual adventure.
 He had not believed in God.
 He was a philosopher, trained to be skeptical — to doubt everything.
 So his first question was: Is this really God talking?
 There were other urgent questions: What will my wife think?
 Why would God want to talk to me?
 Does God want me to do something?
 He began asking all the questions about life and death and ultimate things to which he — and all of us — have sought answers: Love and loss.
 Happiness and suffering.
 Good and evil.
 Death and the afterlife.
 The world’s religions.
 The ways God communicates with us.
 How to live in harmony with God.
 God: An Autobiography tells the story of these mind-opening conversations with God.

 Jerry L. Martin was raised in a Christian home.
 By the time he left college, he was not a believer.
 But he was interested in the big questions and so he studied the great thinkers.
-He became a philosophy professor and served as head of the philosophy department at the University of Colorado at Boulder and of the National Endowment for the Humanities.
+He became a philosophy professor and served as head of the philosophy department at the University of Colorado at Boulder and acting chairman of the National Endowment for the Humanities.
 In addition to scholarly articles on epistemology, the philosophy of mind, and public policy, he wrote reports on education that received national attention and was invited to testify before Congress.
 He stepped down from that career to write this book.

 So you can understand my interest.
 I got involved in some of the online communications with Jerry that appreciative readers were conducting through the book site, and it swiftly became evident that he and I shared a similar set of concerns, although my own experiences have imparted a decidedly darker cast to my thoughts and writings about the perception of divine and daemonic communication.
 Jerry and I also conversed through Facebook (to which I only recently returned, with a new account, after a multi-year hiatus), and I found him to be a very kind and generous-spirited correspondent.
 When the full, final edition of God: An Autobiography was published last year by Calladium, I was pleased to see it make slow but sure and steady headway as readers began to catch on to its import.
 Kirkus Reviews weighed in with a sparklingly positive (and nicely informative) response in which they called the book “a captivating religious dialogue for the modern age.”
 A writer for Reading Religion, the book review publication of the American Academy of Religion, praised God: An Autobiography as “the most path-breaking material for future philosophical and theological reflection I have come across in a long time.”